pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/on_premises.md

 Storage providers like [MinIO](https://min.io), [EMC's ECS](https://www.dellemc.com/storage/ecs/index.htm), or [SwiftStack](https://www.swiftstack.com/) provide S3-compatible access to enterprise storage for on-premises deployment.

-Refer to our [Custom Object Stores](../custom_object_stores/) page for more details on how to set up non-cloud object stores.

 #### Sizing And Configuring The Object Store
 Start with a large multiple of your current data set size.